Sudarshan-r-bhat/Design-Patterns/README.md

 compatible/incompatible interface.

 ### EXAMPLE
-Let's say you travel abroad with your regular charger, but the countries abroad use different sockets with different voltage and current.
-Now to charge your device you need an adapter with socket that supports your devices and plug that is compatible with different socket types.
+Let's say you travel abroad with your regular charger, but the countries abroad use different sockets & charger pins with different charging functionality type like fastcharging and also different voltage and current.
+Now to charge your device you need an adapter specific for the socket and electricity standards.

 ### UML DIAGRAM